EnVision-Research/LucidDreamer/resources/Gradio_Demo.md

 # Gradio Demo

 - For online demo, please click [**here**](https://huggingface.co/spaces/haodongli/LucidDreamer).
-- However, it is highly advisable to run the demo locally, as the live demo may take a considerable amount of time :smile:
+- However, it is highly advisable to run the demo locally, as the live demo may take a considerable amount of time.
-- Below is a straightforward guide for building the Gradio demo locally.
+- Below is a straightforward guide for building the Gradio demo locally :smile:

 ## Cloning the HuggingFace Repository